 California Personal Income Tax Laws

 California's personal income tax rates are detailed in the table below.
-See State Tax Laws to learn more.
+See State Tax Laws to learn more about California and other state taxes.
+Go to the "Individuals" section of the FTB's web portal to access California income tax filing instructions, download forms, calculate tax liabilities, and more.

 |Code Section||Rev. & Tax Code §§17041, et seq.|